How do we put family first?

 Term Deposits: deposits held at a Canadian chartered bank with fixed terms.
 These are generally short-term with maturities ranging anywhere from a month to a few years.
 The money can only be withdrawn after the term has ended or by giving a predetermined number of days notice (and, often paying a penalty in terms of interest earned).
 Since the money is tied up for a specified period, term deposits generally provide a higher rate of return than a demand deposit or a treasury bill of the same duration.

 Guaranteed Investment Certificates (G.I.C.s): deposit investment securities sold by Canadian banks and trust companies.
 They are often bought for retirement plans because they provide a low risk fixed rate of return.
 The principal is at risk only if the bank defaults.
 They are insured by the CDIC for up to $100,000.

 G.I.C.s generally offer a return that is slightly higher than T-bills, however, they may not be fully liquid or transferrable.

 Note: The foregoing does not include a discussion of tax treatment for each investor.
 Tax consequences for each investor will depend on individual circumstances.
-Please contact Baskin Wealth Management is not an accounting firm and does not provide tax advice, but we are happy to work closely with your professional advisor on these matters.
+Baskin Wealth Management is not an accounting firm and does not provide tax advice, but we are happy to work closely with your professional advisor on these matters.
 Please contact your account manager if you have any questions.